♫ Listening to: Okay by Holy Ghost! ♫

 Slide off of metal cones, and rebake for 4 minutes.

 Oil and snake-dough-wrap the cones again, if you still have remaining dough.

 Stuff the twice baked dough cones with a dollop of cheese.
 I used the wide end of a chopstick to push it all the way to the botom.

 Spoon a spoonful of sauce into the cone, using a chopstick to spread it around the entire interior of the cone in a swirling motion.

 Fill each cone with toppings.
-I used sautéed mushrooms and spinach, and vegan pepperoni (I make my own using the recipe from Miyoko’s vegan pantry book).
+I used sautéed mushrooms and spinach, and vegan pepperoni (I make my own using this recipe).